Digital Media Management

 How you will learn

-You will learn on this course through formal lectures, seminars and practical workshops for hands-on experience.
-You will find that Birkbeck’s targeted smaller class sizes and highly interactive teaching make for a very engaging learning experience.
+This course is available to study full- or part-time.
+It has an evening timetable with classes taking place in the evening.
+Some modules also have occasional classes on Saturday.
+These classes consist of formal lectures, seminars and practical workshops for hands-on experience.
 This course also hosts a large number of guest lecturers, keen to share their experience and insights, who are industry experts working in such fields as creative advertising and marketing, consumer goods, the charity sector, and fashion and luxury brands.

 This course focuses on digital media management, but we also offer two interlinked MA Digital Media courses, one which focuses on culture and one which focuses on design aspects.
 This means that you can tailor your degree to your career goals broadening your skills further with option modules from one of the other course aspects.